AdobeDocs/commerce-admin.en/help/catalog/ar-viewer-setup.md

 ---
-title: "Manage product 3D models with the [!DNL AR Viewer] for Adobe Commerce"
+title: "[!DNL AR Viewer] for Adobe Commerce setup"
 description: "Learn about managing 3D model assets using the [!DNL AR Viewer] extension for your product listings."
 ---